iggymacd/dart-dev/README.md

 dart-dev
 ========

-various projects experimenting with Dart
+Various projects experimenting with Dart

-The three folders that I have started with here work hand with each other to accomplish one approach to developing a client and server side solution with Dart.
+The three folders that I have started with work hand with each other to accomplish one approach to developing a client and server side solution with Dart.

 handlers_lib
 scaffold_client